tatianaportsova/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation.
+I can look into how diets and health statistics differ according to different geographical positions.

-2. Trend related to the news
+2. Trend related to the news.
+Veganism is definitely on the rise.
+Some people think that it’s just a trend, others - that it’s here to stay.
+It’d interesting to see the distribution  of people’s opinions.

 3. Who does that?
+I can check the demographic breakdown of the people who are vegans and those who are not.

-4. Answering a question people care about
+4. Answering a question people care about.
+Does vegan diet really helps to improve health?
+And to what extent?

-5. Valuable to businesses
+5. Valuable to businesses.
+Does it make sense for agriculture businesses to come up with the alternatives to animal products?
+What kind of alternatives those should be?

 6. What's the most popular?
+What plant-based alternatives to animal products are the most popular?

-7. Cost/Money rankings
+7. Cost/Money rankings.
+What plant-based brands are the most successful?
+Which companies are making the most money?

 ## Misconceptions

 What misconceptions do people have about your topic?
+There is a lot of controversy regarding wherever a plan-based diet is beneficial for health.

 ## Examples